alexpana/qt-creator-wombat-theme/README.md

 Qt Creator Wombat Theme
 =======================

 This is a dark color scheme for Qt Creator inspired from the VIM [wombat][1] theme.
-In addition to the color schemeit also styles widgets such as combo boxes, tree views, etc. to offer an elegant and uniform look and feel.
+In addition to the color scheme it also styles widgets such as combo boxes, tree views etc. to offer an elegant and uniform look and feel.

 ![Qt Creator with wombat theme](http://i.imgur.com/eqXMhz1.png)